travis-ci/docs-travis-ci-com/user/billing-overview.md

 Your credits remain available until you use them or disband them.
 At the moment we do not discard unused paid credits after 12 months, yet this may be subject to change on short notice.

 You may disband your credits.
-It will happen when
+This happens when

 * you switch from the Usage based plan to a Free Plan (which cancels the paid Plan)